ASEAN: Global influence and reception

 ASEAN has been credited by many as among the world's most influential organisations and a global powerhouse.
-The organisation plays a prominent role in regional and international diplomacy, politics, security, economy and trade.
-The ASEAN Free Trade Area also stands as one of the largest and most important free trade areas in the world, and together with its network of dialogue partners, drove some of the world's largest multilateral forums and blocs, including APEC, EAS and RCEP.
-Being one of the world's forefront political, economic and security meetings, the ASEAN Summit serves as a prominent regional (Asia) and international (worldwide) conference, with world leaders attending its related summits and meetings to discuss about various problems and global issues, strengthening cooperation, and making decisions.
+The organisation plays a role in regional and international diplomacy, politics, security, economy and trade.
+The ASEAN Free Trade Area also stands as one of the largest and most important free trade areas in the world, and, together with its network of dialogue partners, some of the world's largest multilateral forums and blocs, including APEC, EAS and RCEP.
+Being one of the world's foremost political, economic and security meetings, the ASEAN Summit serves as a prominent regional (Asia) and international (worldwide) conference, with world leaders attending its related summits and meetings to discuss various problems and global issues, strengthening cooperation, and making decisions.

 Critics have charged ASEAN with weakly promoting human rights and democracy, particularly in junta-led Myanmar.
 Some scholars think that non-interference has hindered ASEAN efforts to handle the Myanmar issue, human rights abuse, and haze pollution in the area.
 Despite global outrage at the military crack-down on unarmed protesters in Yangon, ASEAN has refused to suspend Myanmar as a member and also rejects proposals for economic sanctions.
-This has caused concern as the European Union has refused to conduct free trade negotiations at a regional level for these political reasons.
+This has caused concern as the European Union has refused to conduct free trade negotiations at the regional level for these political reasons.
 During a UN vote against the ethnic cleansing of Rohingya, most member states voted to either abstain or against the condemnation.
 Only the Muslim-majority countries Malaysia, Indonesia, and Brunei voted to condemn the cleansing of Rohingya.
 Some international observers view ASEAN as a "talk shop", stating that the organisation is: "big on words, but small on action".
 "ASEAN policies have proven to be mostly rhetoric, rather than actual implementation", according to Pokpong Lawansiri, a Bangkok-based independent analyst of ASEAN.
 "It has been noted that less than 50% of ASEAN agreements are actually implemented, while ASEAN holds more than six hundred meetings annually".